Case Study 4: EduPath Learning Solutions - Worked Solution

 Identity architecture rationale:

-- Corporate portal (two auth paths): Large enterprise clients (major tech companies, consulting firms) federate via their own SAML IdP — a Connected App is created per federated client with Salesforce as SP.
-Smaller companies and individual corporate admins use Auth0 (OIDC) — the same credentials they already use for LMS access.
+PermissionSetAssignmentDML to grant or remove the appropriate Permission Set Groups based on the Google Workspace group claim, and setsUser.Region__cso that standard Account territory assignment rules can place the user in the correct territory on next Account change.
+Standard SAML JIT on its own cannot assign Permission Set Groups or place a user into a territory — those require the custom handler.
+At 800 users, SCIM provisioning is not strictly necessary; the Apex JIT handler plus quarterly user access reviews are sufficient. - Corporate portal (two auth paths): Large enterprise clients (major tech companies, consulting firms) federate via their own SAML IdP.
+Configuration is an Authentication Provider per client plus the site’s SAML Single Sign-On Settings with Salesforce as the Service Provider.
+A Connected App is not created per federated client — Connected Apps are for Salesforce-as-IdP or OAuth grant flows, not SP-initiated SAML.
+Smaller companies and individual corporate admins use Auth0 (OIDC) through an Authentication Provider, reusing the credentials they already have from LMS.
 This dual path ensures all ~2,000 corporate admins can access the portal without forcing every company through SAML federation setup.
-MFA enforced on both paths: corporate MFA for federated, Auth0 MFA (TOTP/SMS) for non-federated.
+MFA enforced on both paths: enterprise MFA for federated, Auth0 MFA (TOTP/SMS) for non-federated.

 - Individual learners (250,000) do NOT access Salesforce.
 They use the LMS directly via Auth0 OIDC.
 This is the key architectural decision: no Salesforce portal for individual learners eliminates a 250K-user licensing and authentication problem.
 Learner data flows into Salesforce via MuleSoft integration, but learners never log into Salesforce.